emmahsax/github-pages-deploy-action/README.md

           npm run build

       - name: Install SSH Client 🔑
-        uses: webfactory/ssh-agent@v0.4.1 # This step installs the ssh client into the workflow run.
+        uses: webfactory/ssh-agent@v0.2.0 # This step installs the ssh client into the workflow run.
 There's many options available for this on the action marketplace.
         with:
           ssh-private-key: ${{ secrets.DEPLOY_KEY }}

       - name: Deploy 🚀
-        uses: JamesIves/github-pages-deploy-action@3.7.1
+        uses: emmasax4/github-pages-deploy-action@main
         with:
-          BASE_BRANCH: master
+          base_branch: master
-          BRANCH: gh-pages
+          branch: gh-pages
-          FOLDER: build
+          folder: build
-          CLEAN: true
+          clean: true
-          SSH: true # SSH must be set to true so the deploy action knows which protocol to deploy with.
+          ssh: true # SSH must be set to true so the deploy action knows which protocol to deploy with.
 ```

 </p>